 The brothers Polyneikes and Eteocles killed each other on the battlefield.
 Their uncle Kreon explains Eteocles as a hero and Polyneikes as a rogue.
 He decrees that the latter’s body should not be buried.
 But their sister Antigone disobeyed him and buried the outlaw brother.
 This is where the plot of Sophocles’ more than 2,000-year-old drama begins.
 It’s title is “Antigone”, but it could just as well be called “Kreon”, for the play unfolds a struggle between two powers, individual and state.
 Law and public interest meet personal desires and beliefs.

 In MonoDrama, Susanne Wolff plays both sides, Kreon and Antigone.
 The ancient tragedy becomes a sci-fi horror and Antigone the guardian of the environment, not trying to protect her brother, but defending the last blooming flower against a dark power, Kreon.

-A short part of the movie can be viewed as a volumetric scene.
-The actor was volumetrically recorded in the studio of Volucap, the programming and environment design was done by AnotherWorld.
+Parts of the movie can be viewed as a volumetric scene.
+The actor was volucaped (volumetrically recorded) so viewers could dive into the scene three-dimensionally and with 6dof.